SystemsApproach/5G/primer.rst

 needed by latency-sensitive applications.

-The third is related to the new spectrum available to 5G NR, with the mmWave allocations opening above 24-GHz being especially important.
-This is not only because of the abundance of capacity—which makes it possible to set aside dedicated capacity for mission-critical applications that require low-latency communication—but also because the higher-frequency enables even finer-grain resource blocks (e.g., scheduling intervals as short as 0.125ms).
+The third is related to the new spectrum available to 5G NR, with the mmWave allocations opening above 24 GHz being especially important.
+This is not only because of the abundance of capacity—which makes it possible to set aside dedicated capacity for mission-critical applications that require low-latency communication—but also because the higher-frequency enables even finer-grain resource blocks (e.g., scheduling intervals as short as 0.125 ms).
 Again, this improves scheduling granularity to the benefit of applications that cannot tolerate unpredictable latency.